TotalKrill/serial_frame/README.md

 ![License](https://img.shields.io/crates/l/serial_frame.svg)

-Simple serialport frame reciever, that asynchrounous sends chunks of bytes over an mpsc channel. the chunks are sent with the chosen delimiter
+Simple serialport frame reciever, that asynchrounous sends chunks of bytes over an mpsc channel. the chunks are sent with the chosen delimiter.

+Can be used to recieve lines over serialports in an asynchronous manner, or to recieve cobs messages

 ## Example